White House bars some news organizations from briefing

 Off-camera gaggles are not unusual.
 The White House often invites handpicked outlets in for briefings, typically for specific topics.
 But briefings and gaggles in the White House are usually open to all outlets and they are free to ask anything.

-A pool reporter from Hearst Newspapers was included in the gaggle on Friday, White House spokeswoman Stephanie Grisham said, and was preparing a pool report for distribution to the entire press corps.
+A pool reporter from Hearst Newspapers was included in the gaggle on Friday and gave full details to the entire press corps.
 Media outlets allowed into the gaggle also shared their audio with others.

-President Donald Trump has regularly attacked the media.
-Earlier on Friday, at a gathering of conservative activists, he heaped criticism on news organizations that he said provide "fake news" and called them an "enemy" of the American people.

 PROTESTS